tsbierman/IbM-Fermentation/README.md

 ## :clipboard: Instructions for model use
 1. Download the code as .zip.
 Last version **TODO**.
 [Download code]()
-2. Extract the files to a destination (:star2: recommendation: Desktop)
+2. Extract the files to a destination (:star: recommendation: Desktop)
 3. Open Julia (or VS Code).
     - For more information about the VS Code User Interface, click [here](https://code.visualstudio.com/docs/getstarted/userinterface)
 4. Go the the **Code folder<sup>1</sup>**